Enhanced sampling methods for molecular dynamics simulations: Generalized ensemble and replica exchange methods

-Sampling from the conditional probability distribution $\nu(\vx | k)$ is just standard molecular sampling that generates correlated samples.
+Sampling from the conditional probability \hyperlink{ref:Distribution} {distribution} $\nu(\vx | k)$ is just standard molecular dynamics sampling that generates time-correlated samples.
 Fortunately, the sampling in $\nu(k | \vx)$ is often much simpler.
-If we have a discrete states which can be enumerated, we can simply calculate $u_k(\vx)$ for each state and select randomly with $\nu(k|\vx)$.
-The probabilities only depend on the \hyperlink{ref:reduced} {reduced} energy differences $\Delta u_{ik}(\vx) = u_i(\vx) - u_k(\vx)$, which is often much cheaper to calculate than $u_k(\vx)$ is.
-Sampling in this way is often significantly easier with expanded ensemble than with replica exchange.
-In replica exchange, often each state is only stored on a single replica, and communicating the energy between states is complicated.
-With expanded ensemble, all of the states are being kept track of by the simulation, so calculating the conditional probabilities of the other states is relatively straightforward.
+If we have discrete states which can be enumerated, we can simply calculate $u_k(\vx)$ for each state and select randomly the state $k$ to move to according to $\nu(k|\vx)$.
+The probabilities of transition to state $k$ only depend on the \hyperlink{ref:reduced} {reduced} energy differences $\Delta u_{ik}(\vx) = u_i(\vx) - u_k(\vx)$, which is often much cheaper to calculate than the entire $u_k(\vx)$ is.
+Sampling in this way is often significantly easier with \hyperlink{ref:ExpEns} {expanded ensemble} than with \hyperlink{ref:ReplEx} {replica exchange}.
+In \hyperlink{ref:ReplEx} {replica exchange}, often each state is only stored on a single replica, and communicating the energy between states is complicated.
+With \hyperlink{ref:ExpEns} {expanded ensemble} sampling, all of the states are being kept track of by the same simulation, so calculating the conditional probabilities of the other states is requires no additional communication.